Henning von Krusenstierna: Military career

 In October 1882, von Krusenstierna was appointed underlöjtnant in the Swedish Navy.
 He was fortunate enough to be selected for the frigate Vanadis' sailing expedition around the world 1883–1885 with Rear Admiral Otto Lagerberg as commander and, among others, the then Prince Oscar Bernadotte as an officer.
-He then attended the Royal Central Gymnastics Institute and served as other young officers in various places, on board and ashore.
+He then attended the Royal Central Gymnastics Institute and served with other young officers in various places, on board and ashore.
 His general interest and desire to improve in his profession led him to apply for employment in the years 1890–1891 in the Italian Navy in Italy, where he sailed aboard several ships such as the training ship Venezia and the ironclad Italia.
 After returning home from Italy, von Krusenstierna began in 1892 a service in the Fleet Staff, later the Naval Staff, which practically continued for fifteen years in a row until 1906, of which during the last two years as head of the then Mobilization and Statistics Department.
 During this time, he participated in investigations concerning tactics, signaling, regulations, conscription statutes and more and formed as an extra member of the Pilot Board (Lotsstyrelsen) the organization of Sweden's coastal signaling service.
 In the meantime he had also gradually been promoted to sub-lieutenant, lieutenant and in 1902 to lieutenant commander, and had several naval commands on ships in Swedish waters as well as in 1900 on the gunboat Svensksund during the Swedish–Russian Arc-of-Meridian Expedition to Spitsbergen in the Arctic Ocean and from 1902 to 1903 on the corvette Freja to the West Indies.
 From 1898 to 1906 von Krusenstierna was also a teacher at the Royal Swedish Naval Staff College and in 1905 he was a military expert at the conference in Karlstad, when the union between Sweden and Norway was dissolved.

 What was already particularly evident in his conditions of service during this time was the great extent to which he was used for special assignments.
 A memoir written by Admiral Otto Lybeck mentions his "unusual ability to work, skill in the profession and convivial ability to collaborate with others, as well as his many ideas".
 His work on military coastal geography is mainly mentioned, from which he was led to the idea of a surveillance and signaling system operating along the entire Swedish coast, later called the coastal signaling service (kustsignalväsendet).
 This creation of von Krusenstierna was designed by him during his service around the turn of the century in the Pilot Board.
 In addition, he participated as a secretary, expert or committee member in investigations regarding tactics and signal book for the navy, international signal book, conscription regulations, regulations for the Swedish Naval Engineers' Corps (Mariningenjörkåren), regulations for the Swedish Coastal Artillery, regulations for the Swedish Navy, etc.